infoscale/ICBS-AIML-Capstone-Portfolio/README.md

 ![Screenshot](./images/Kmeans-Cluster-ElbowChart.png)

 ## RESULTS
-The results of a KMeans clustering are visualised across forst 5 PCA components which captures around 90% varience.
+The results of a KMeans clustering are visualised across first 3 PCA components which captures around 90% varience.
 ![Screenshot](./images/customer-segments.png)

 Customer spread across the clusters